bharadwajanup/Xinu/Report.md

 4) Infinite loop:

 The processes enter an infinite loop when the exit condition is never achieved.
 Thus the processses continue to run indefinitely and never terminate.
+In our program, if the exit condition is not satisfied, the processes will go into infinite loop as they can never exit.

 INPUT: